The home-buying season is in full swing in North America — and flood season is still on.

 Don’t think your homeseller will let you know about past floods.
 Often, the onus of finding that out lies squarely with the homebuyer.

-In general, homesellers have an obligation to disclose so-called patent defects, including those that “wouldn’t be readily identifiable by a reasonable person doing an inspection of the property,” said Michael Abrams, an Ottawa-based lawyer at Kelly Santini.
+In general, homesellers have an obligation to disclose so-called latent defects, including those that “wouldn’t be readily identifiable by a reasonable person doing an inspection of the property,” said Michael Abrams, an Ottawa-based lawyer at Kelly Santini.

 And homesellers can’t lie if you ask them direct questions, he added.